amiede/leseliste/README.md

 *   Gunter Dueck: Professionelle Intelligenz – Worauf es morgen ankommt
 *   Geraint Anderson: Cityboy – Beer and Loathing in the Square Mile
 *   John Rolfe; Peter Troob: Monkey Business
-* 	Roger Fisher; William Ury: Getting to Yes – Negotiating an Agreement without Giving In
-*	William Ury: Getting Past No – Negotiating in Difficult Situations
-*	Donald J. Trump;‎ Tony Schwartz: Trump – The Art of the Deal
-* 	Peter Thiel; Blake Masters: Zero to One – Notes on Start Ups, or How to Build the Future
-* 	Peter Bevelin: Seeking Wisdom – From Darwin to Munger (especially the chapter on "Prescriptions for Guaranteed Misery in Life")
-* 	Peter D. Kaufman; Charles T. Munger; Warren E. Buffett: Poor Charlie's Almanack – The Wit and Wisdom of Charles T. Munger (especially the chapter on "The Psychology of Human Misjudgment")

 ### Sicherheit/Datenschutz/Politik
 *   Ross J. Anderson: Security Engineering – A Guide to Building Dependable Distributed Systems
 *   Bruce Schneier: Beyond Fear – Thinking Sensibly about Security in an Uncertain World
 *   Bruce Schneier: Secrets and Lies – Digital Security in a Networked World